Syipmong/My-Goal---Streaks/README.md

 ### Challenges Faced
 - The biggest challenge was trying to understand how to pass data from one component to another in React I am really enjoying this project because it is helping me improve my skills in frontend development.
 It has been great learning about different technologies
+I think this is going to be a good project because it involves learning new skills while creating something useful</s>

 ...